Renewing your financial aid

 Do you have previous loans?
 If you have previous federal family education loans (FFEL)/Stafford or direct loans, you must ensure that you submit a request to defer payment on your previous loans.
 You should contact your loan servicer.
 Default on previous loan at any time will lead to ineligibility of further loan funding.

 Consolidating your federal loans together into a direct consolidation loan may make loan repayment easier.
-If you consolidate, you will have just a single monthly payment and this allow you to take advantage of certain benefits that are offered only in the direct loan programme.
-If you would like to learn more about consolidating your previous loans (combining multiple federals loans into one) please see the FSA website and or contact your loan servicer for further advice.
+If you consolidate, you will have just a single monthly payment and this will allow you to take advantage of certain benefits that are offered only in the direct loan programme.
+If you would like to learn more about consolidating your previous loans (combining multiple federals loans into one) please see the Federal Student Aid (FSA) website and or contact your loan servicer for further advice.

 Step two: Please read the relevant student finance documents below before completing Step two:

 - Undergraduate US Financial Aid Loan Planning - 2019/20

 - Postgraduate US Financial Aid Loan Planning - 2019/20